bigcommerce/catalyst/docs/index.md

 > [!NOTE]
 > Customers have accounts on the store and can sign in to see orders, manage their accounts, and more.
-> Shoppers browse the storefront, but don't have accounts.
+> Shoppers browse the storefront but don't have accounts.

 ### Configuration recommendations